 The federal and state air pollution programs include permits and technical requirements to control emission of pollutants, along with extensive measurement and monitoring of ambient pollutant levels.
 A key element of the program is the Vehicle Inspection and Maintenance Program, which checks vehicle emissions and requires repairs to failed pollution control equipment.

-Federal law requires DEC to submit a State Implementation Plan that demonstrates how state air pollution control programs will be carried out to reduce pollution and to ensure that air contaminant levels are in compliance with the National Ambient Air Quality Standards (NAAQS).
+Federal law requires DEC to submit a State Implementation Plan (SIP) that demonstrates how state air pollution control programs will be carried out to reduce pollution and to ensure that air contaminant levels are in compliance with the National Ambient Air Quality Standards (NAAQS).
 The SIP includes plans to bring areas that contravene the NAAQS into attainment.

 This website includes information about applying for permits, about permits already granted and currently under consideration, and about measurements of air pollutants, both current levels and data for years past.